What is VPN on computer? 4 reasons why might you need one

 When the website or service sends data back (e.g., the webpage content), it goes to the VPN server first.
 The VPN server then encrypts this incoming data and sends it back to the VPN software on your computer through the same secure tunnel.

-Finally, your VPN client decrypts the data, allowing you to see the webpage, receive your email, or continue your download as normal, all without revealing your direct connection to the internet.
+Finally, your VPN client decrypts the data.
+This allows you to see webpages or receive emails as normal, without revealing your direct internet connection.

 4. Why do you need a VPN on your computer?